Anchal012/ROSE-AI-Chatbot-/README.md

 # ROSE-AI-Chatbot-
-ROSE, a smart and efficient chatbot!
+"Introducing my latest project- ROSE, a smart and efficient chatbot!
 Built with email automation and speech recognition libraries of Python.